-A factor of great importance for the crop, since bean quality is higher as the altitude is greater; in high regions, the fruit ripens more slowly and its quality is better.
+A factor of great importance for the crop, since bean quality improves as the altitude is higher; in high regions, the fruit ripens more slowly and its quality is better.

 Espresso made with much more water than a normal one.
 Americano has a higher caffeine content than a short one like a ristretto, for example.
 A short coffee drink lacks the amount of water needed to dissolve the caffeine contained in the 7 grams of ground coffee in the filter; however, with all the water of an Americano, virtually all available caffeine is dissolved.

 Word that stands for the Arabica coffee species.
 It is also the name that in some regions is given to parchment coffee.